 Peripheral neuropathy is a condition that involves damage to the peripheral nervous system.
 Our peripheral nerves carry signals to and from our central nervous system.
 Malfunctioning of these nerves causes disruption and affects how the body reacts to reflexes and other stimuli like pain and temperature.
 Pondering about life pre-diagnosis and the tag of “patient” may lead to an increase in your stress levels.
 In addition, research shows a bidirectional relationship between chronic pain and mental health disorders due to a shared neural mechanism.
 Likewise, patients with chronic pain are often at an increased risk of anxiety, depression and substance abuse disorder.
 For instance, about 2-40% of the population suffer from chronic pain and 17-29% suffer from mental health issues.
 Hence, managing your mental health becomes as important as your physical health and the related symptoms.
 Here are a few ways to cope.

 Planning your day

-Accepting yourself and condition is the first step towards your recovery.
-Living with chronic pain can pose a lot of challenges in your daily life.
+Accepting yourself and your condition is the first step towards your recovery.
+Living with chronic pain can pose a lot of challenges to your daily life.
 Instead of pondering on questions like, “Why me?” and your life before your diagnosis, consider accepting the negative aspects of your conditions and finding ways to help you cope with and ease your symptoms.